martrewes/CompleteLightsOutProject/LightsOutProgress.md

 ### Design
 I have also done a rough draft of what I think it will look like (completely not final).
 Obviously, there is a lot I need to change, but this was just to have an idea of where I am heading.
 ![img](imgs/LayoutDraft.jpg)

+### Additional notes

+I just found that the SMD LEDs will require some 104 capacitors.
+I believe this is for each LED, but I will research this more in due course.